KastnerRG/cse160-docs/docs/source/PA1.rst

 Objective
 ^^^^^^^^^
-The purpose of this programming assignment is to introduce the student to the CUDA hardware resources along with their capabilities.
-The student is not expected to understand the details of the code, but should understand the process of compiling and running code that will be used in subsequent modules.
+The purpose of this programming assignment is to familiarize the student with the underlying hardware and how it relates to the OpenCL hardware model.
+By extension, the program will familiarize the student with the processing resources at hand along with their capabilities.
+By the end of this assignment, one should understand the process of compiling and running code that will be used in subsequent modules.

 Instructions
 ^^^^^^^^^^^^^
-The code provided queries the GPU hardware on the system.
-Do not concentrate on the API calls, but on functions starting with :code:`gpuTK`.

-The :code:`gpuTKLog` function logs results, specifically we log the following hardware features:

-* GPU card's name
-* GPU computation capabilities
-* Maximum number of block dimensions
-* Maximum number of grid dimensions
-* Maximum size of GPU memory
-* Amount of constant and share memory
+The file :code:`main.c` queries for devices across all platforms, and displays information about each device.

+Some properties to pay attention to:

-* Warp size
+* Computational Capabilities
+* Global Memory Size
+* Shared Memory Size
+* Work Item Size
+* Work Item Dimensions
+* Work Group Size
+* Preferred Work Group Size Multiple

+The student is encouraged to relate the device-specific information to the OpenCL memory model, provided below.

 How to Run
 ^^^^^^^^^^
-The :code:`template.cu` file contains the code for the programming assignment.
-There is a Makefile included which compiles it and links it with the libgputk CUDA library automatically.
-It can be run by typing :code:`make` from the PA1 folder.
-It generates a :code:`solution` output file.
+The :code:`main.c` file contains the host code for the programming assignment; there is no associated device kernel code for this assignment.
+There is a Makefile included which compiles it.
+It can be run by typing :code:`make` from the DeviceQuery folder.
+It generates a :code:`device_query` output file.
+Simply run this with :code:`./device_query`, which will print device information to the console.

 Submission
 ^^^^^^^^^^
-You do not need to submit any code for this assignment.
-You must answer the questions in Gradescope.
+put it onto gradescope and answer a quiz or something idk